Panegyric: Roman Empire

 The Romans generally confined the panegyric to the living—with the deceased receiving funeral orations instead.
-The most celebrated example of a Latin panegyric, however, is that delivered by the younger Pliny (AD 100) in the Senate on the occasion of his assumption of the consulship, which contained a eulogy of Trajan considered fulsome by some scholars.
+The most celebrated example of a Latin panegyric, however, is that delivered by the younger Pliny (AD 100) in the Roman Senate on the occasion of his assumption of the consulship, which contained a eulogy of Trajan.

 Towards the end of the 3rd and during the 4th century, as a result of the orientalizing of the Imperial court by Diocletian, it became customary to celebrate as a matter of course the superhuman virtues and achievements of the reigning emperor, in a formally staged literary event.
 In 336, Eusebius of Caesarea gave a panegyric of Constantine the Great on the 30th year of his reign, in which he broke from tradition by celebrating the piety of the emperor, rather than his secular achievements.

 A well-delivered, elegant and witty panegyric became a vehicle for an educated but inexperienced young man to attract desirable attention in a competitive sphere.
 The poet Claudian came to Rome from Alexandria before about 395 and made his first reputation with a panegyric; he became court poet to Stilicho.

 Cassiodorus, magister officiorum of Theodoric the Great, left a book of panegyrics, the Laudes.
 One of his biographers, James O'Donnell, has described the genre thus: "It was to be expected that the praise contained in the speech would be excessive; the intellectual point of the exercise (and very likely an important criterion in judging it) was to see how excessive the praise could be made while remaining within boundaries of decorum and restraint, how much high praise could be made to seem the grudging testimony of simple honesty".

 In the Byzantine Empire, the basilikos logos was a formal panegyric for an emperor delivered on an important occasion.